FrancoA98/IT266S22Q2/README.md

 You might want to use the following command for playing and testing:
     1) god (makes you invincible)
-    2) give all (give you everything included all weapons)
+    2) give all (give you everything included all weapons) In game, press F1 to display the help guide.